postrational/blog/source/_posts/2013-07-14-using-redis-as-djangos-session-store-and-cache-backend.markdown

 ## Redis as backend for Django session data

-We can now set up Redis as the store for Django's session data.
-We can use the [django-redis-sessions](https://github.com/martinrusev/django-redis-sessions) component to do so.
+You can now set up Redis as a store for Django's session data.
+You can use  [django-redis-sessions](https://github.com/martinrusev/django-redis-sessions) module to do so.

 Inside your virtual environment install django-redis-sessions: